 Revitalise offers three training levels:

-Level 1 volunteers are mostly asked to socialise with guests, help at mealtimes, help on organised excursions, assist with activities and entertainment within the centres and support other volunteers as part of the team.
+Social volunteers are mostly asked to socialise with guests, help at mealtimes, help on organised excursions, assist with activities and entertainment within the centres and support other volunteers as part of the team.

-Level 2 volunteers are trained in personal care; they don’t replace staff members but can assist more independent guests with showering etc, leaving the staff members to focus on the guests that require that little bit more help.
+Social care volunteers are trained in personal care; they don’t replace staff members but can assist more independent guests with showering etc, leaving the staff members to focus on the guests that require that little bit more help.

-Level 3 volunteers are trained in personal care to the same level as our Revitalise Health Care Assistants and you even receive the same staff induction.
+Staff support volunteers are trained in personal care to the same level as our Revitalise Health Care Assistants and you even receive the same staff induction.
 You will be able to provide care unsupervised (once trained of course) and even be skilled enough to hoist guests.

 We currently have three centres in the UK: Netley Waterside House in Southampton, Sandpipers in Southport and Jubilee Lodge in Chigwell, Essex.
 Visit the Our Centres section to get a flavour of our centres – each one is different – and the different facilities available.
 You will also be able to see where they are.